McStasMcXtrace/McCode/mcstas-comps/parked/README.md

 The component needs lots of work on variable structure etc. to allow use with McStas 3.
 One of the models from component has been ported to the ```SANS_spheres2.comp``` which works with McStas 3.

+## MCPL_merge.instr
+The instrument reads / writes from / to MCPL-files within TRACE.
+This is not possible on GPU.

+## Tools_ONION
+- needs a look

+## Test_focus
+- needs a look